akumuli/Documentation/Protocol.md

 ### Writing measurements by one
 To write data to Akumuli you should specify a series name, timestamp (integer or string), and value (integer or string).

-Series name have the following format: <metric-name> <tags>, where <tags> is a list of key-value pairs separated by space.
-You should specify both metric name and tags (at least one key-value pair) otherwise, it's not a valid series name.
+Series name have the following format: `<metric-name> <tags>`, where `<tags>` is a list of key-value pairs separated by space.
+You should specify both metric name and tags (at least one key-value pair), otherwise it's not a valid series name.

 Examples:
 - _"+cpu_user host=hostname region=NW\r\n"_ "cpu_user" is a metric name and "host" and "region" are tags